gayatrikusuma123/reciperganizer/README.md

 Adjustments include modifying the container width, changing the layout of recipe items to a column, and adjusting the sizes of images, titles, descriptions, and links to ensure optimal display on smaller devices.

+# Javascript Code

+This JavaScript code is responsible for fetching random recipes from the Spoonacular API, displaying them on the webpage, and initializing the application.

+~ Constants

+API_KEY: Stores the API key required for accessing the Spoonacular API.

+~ Variables

+recipeListEl: Holds a reference to the HTML element where the list of recipes will be displayed.

+~ Functions

+`displayRecipes(recipes)`

+Purpose: Renders recipes on the webpage by creating HTML elements dynamically for each recipe.

+Parameters: